-Our turtle conservation program is the result of a collaboration with Proyecto Aak Mahahual, an organization that protects sea turtles on local beaches, and the technical guidance of Roberto Herrera, who specializes in sea turtle conservation at Colegio de la Frontera Sur.
-The program’s objectives are organized around three main axis:
+The Takata Turtle Conservation Program is the result of a collaboration with Proyecto Aak Mahahual, an organization that protects sea turtles on local beaches and under the technical guidance of Roberto Herrera, who specializes in sea turtle conservation at Colegio de la Frontera Sur.

-- Monitoring the local turtle population: The program will collect data concerning the demography and health of the population, the location of nesting and foraging grounds and eventual challenges to conservation.
-The obtained information will allows us to promote pragmatic actions for the management and conservation of these beautiful animals.
-Data will also be shared with our collaborators at Colegio de la Frontera Sur and Universidad de Quintana Roo.
+- Monitoring the local turtle population: The Program collects data concerning the demography and health of the population, the location of nesting and foraging grounds and the challenges to conservation.
+The obtained information allows us to promote pragmatic actions for the management and conservation of these beautiful animals.
+Our data is also be shared with our collaborators at Colegio de la Frontera Sur and Universidad de Quintana Roo.

-- Surveillance and protection of nesting grounds: Permanent surveillance committees staffed by volunteers will monitor nesting beaches during nesting season to mark nests and build incubation pens.
-In exceptional cases (predation, pillage, flooding) eggs will be transported from their nests into incubation pens or nurseries.
+- Surveillance and protection of nesting grounds: Permanent surveillance committees staffed by volunteers monitor beaches during nesting season in order to mark nests and build incubation pens.
+In exceptional cases (predation, pillage, flooding) eggs can be transported from their nests into incubation pens or nurseries.